Inder Kumar: Controversies

 On 25 April 2014, Kumar was arrested by the Versova police, after a 22-year-old female model and aspiring actress registered an FIR alleging that he had raped and assaulted her with a promise of a role in movies.
 He claimed it was a consensual relationship and she was seeking revenge after he ended the relationship and went back to his wife.
 People of Bollywood distanced themselves from him and he was left with no friends, money or career when his daughter was only 15 months old.
 He was charged under sections 376 (rape), 324 (causing grievous hurt), and 506 (criminal intimidation) of the Indian Penal Code.
 On 9 May, the police asserted that the medical reports supported that the woman had been raped as well as assaulted.
 Kumar denied the allegations saying that he had a consensual relationship with the woman.
 His wife Pallavi defended him fiercely in public with a statement that he slipped up by having a consensual fling and during two days of incidents the claimant was freely moving in and out of her home alone in a cheerful mood to order food and buy alcohol to party at home with Inder.
 Inder apologized for leaving his wife for a short fling and he returned to his family.
 Subsequent to that, Kumar was granted bail on 10 June.
 The woman who accused him was arrested by police on 1 August 2014 in an unrelated case for robbing her sister's residence in the same locality of jewellery worth INR 10 lakh.

 Death

-On 28 July 2017, Inder Kumar died after a cardiac arrest at his residence in Four Bungalows neighborhood of Andheri in Mumbai around 12.30 am and he was officially pronounced dead by 4 am.
+On 28 July 2017, Inder Kumar died after a cardiac arrest at his residence in the Four Bungalows neighborhood of Andheri in Mumbai at around 12.30 am.
+He was pronounced dead by 4 am.